IvanGilardoni/MD_analysis_oligomers/README.md

 ---

-Further data (beyond inter-residue distances and hydrogen bonds) are publicly available on Zenodo.https://zenodo.org/records/14956459; to download data from it you can also look at https://github.com/bussilab/MDRefine (first cells in tutorial to download data, notebooks \texttt{load\_data\_oligomers} and \texttt{load\_data\_alchemical} to see how data have been loaded on Zenodo).
+Further data (beyond inter-residue distances and hydrogen bonds) are publicly available on Zenodo.https://zenodo.org/records/14956459.
+To download data from it you can also look at https://github.com/bussilab/MDRefine (first cells in tutorial to download data, notebooks \texttt{load\_data\_oligomers} and \texttt{load\_data\_alchemical} to see how data have been loaded on Zenodo).

 ## 📦 Dependencies